Example automations · as-is

 • No financial submittal pricing.
 The bid estimator uses your unit costs (not invented).
 It's a sanity check; real estimating requires a real estimator with current quotes.

-Personal edition is free.
-Install on your laptop or office server, paste your service account JSON, point at your project Sheets and drawings folder.
+The old way is dead.
+Find it and run it: Personal edition is free.
+Install it on your laptop or office server, paste your service account JSON into the encrypted vault, point it at your project Sheets and drawings folder — and let it run.

 Download Personal Edition Browse the Hub